apache/arrow/docs/source/java/examples/quickstartguide.rst

 .. contents::

-Arrow Java provides several building blocks; ``data types`` describe the types of values;
+Arrow Java provides several building blocks.
+Data types describe the types of values;
-``ValueVectors`` are sequences of typed values; ``fields`` describe the types of columns in tabular data; ``schemas`` describe a sequence of columns in tabular data and ``VectorSchemaRoot`` represents tabular data.
+``ValueVectors`` are sequences of typed values; ``fields`` describe the types of columns in tabular data; ``schemas`` describe a sequence of columns in tabular data, and ``VectorSchemaRoot`` represents tabular data.
 Arrow also provides ``readers`` and ``writers`` for loading data from and persisting data to storage.

-Create A Value Vector
+Create a ValueVector
 *********************

+ValueVectors represent a sequence of values of the same type.
-Also known as "arrays" in the columnar format.
-Represent a one-dimensional sequence of homogeneous values.
+They are also known as "arrays" in the columnar format.

-**Int Vector**: Create an value vector of int32s like this [1, null, 2]
+Example: create a vector of 32-bit integers representing ``[1, null, 2]``:

 .. code-block:: Java